celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ### Key Design Decisions

-- __Use [go-libp2p][go-libp2p]'s software stack to build the protocols.__ It's extensively used in `celestia-node` already, proven to be robust and provides all the requirRed components and tools for the new protocols.
+- __Use [go-libp2p][go-libp2p]'s software stack to build the protocols.__ It has been extensively used in `celestia-node` already, proven to be robust and provides all the required components and tools for the new protocols.

-- __Use [protobuf][proto] schema for protocol(TODO Link) message (de)serialization.__ Protobuf is a common (de)serialization
+- __Use [protobuf][proto] schema for protocol(TODO Link) message (de)serialization.__ Protobuf is a common
-standard which is already used in celestia-node.
-Even thought there are better alternatives, their benefits are negligible comparing with continuing Protobuf usage for consistency and simplicity.
+  (de)serialization standard used in celestia-node.
+Even though there are better alternatives in speed, encoding footprint, and determinism, their benefits are negligible compared with continuing Protobuf usage for consistency and simplicity.

 - __FN/LNs keep existing EDS retrieval logic(TODO Link?).__ `celestia-node` already provides means to get EDS from the network.
-It is slower than block production for the EDS sizes __>128__, but has higher retrieval guarantees during data withholding attack. (link)
+It is slower than block production for the EDS sizes __>128__ but has higher retrieval guarantees during data withholding attacks. (link)

 - __FN/LN/BNs leverage implemented discovery mechanism outlined in ADR-008(TODO Link).__ The discovery in a node maintains connections with FN-subnetwork.
-This ensures the node will receive new notifications from `ShrEx/Sub` and can request data via `ShrEx/EDS` and `ShrEx/ND`.
+The mechanism ensures the node will receive new notifications from `ShrEx/Sub` and can request data via `ShrEx/EDS` and `ShrEx/ND`.

-- __FN/BNs notify connected LN/FNs when they are ready to serve a recent EDS using via [`ShrEx/Sub`](#ShrEx/Sub Protocol).__
-The push notification means "I have this data, request it from me".
-This lazy-push approach provides reliable EDS dissemination properties and turns out to be simpler than technics similar to Bitswap's wantlist.(TODO link)
+- __FN/BNs notify connected LN/FNs when they are ready to serve a recent EDS using via [`ShrEx/Sub`](#ShrEx/Sub Protocol).__ The push notification means, "I have this data; request it from me."
+This lazy-push approach provides reliable EDS dissemination properties and is simpler than technics similar to Bitswap's want list.(TODO link)

 ## Protocols Specs

 ### ShrEx/EDS Protocol

-ShrEx/EDS is a pull-based protocol with client-server model, where LNs are clients, BNs are servers and FNs are both.
-The protocol has only one request-response interaction followed by ODS stream, which is then reconstructed into EDS.
+ShrEx/EDS is a pull-based protocol with a client-server model, where LNs are clients, BNs are servers, and FNs are both.
+The protocol has only one request-response interaction followed by the ODS stream, which then reconstructs into EDS.

 The protocol is designed over plain libp2p streams with `/shrex/eds/0.0.1` as the protocol ID.